stanford-crfm/levanter/docs/Getting-Started-GPU.md

 ```bash
 wandb login ${YOUR TOKEN HERE}
 ```
-You can find more information on getting setup with weights and biases here: https://wandb.ai/site
+You can find more information on getting setup with Weights and Biases here: https://wandb.ai/site

 ## Running a job on Slurm